-Ripple current, less than 100 m Ω equivalent series resistance (ESR), and temperature are major considerations when selecting input capacitors.
-Unlike polymer-tantalum capacitors, regular tantalum capacitors are not recommended for the input bus.
-These capacitors require a recommended minimum voltage rating of 2 x (max. dc voltage + ac ripple).
+Ripple current, less than $100~\text{m}\Omega$ equivalent series resistance (ESR) and temperature are major considerations when selecting input capacitors.
+Unlike polymer-tantalum capacitors, regular tantalum capacitors have a recommended minimum voltage rating of 2 x (max. dc voltage + ac ripple).
 This is standard practice to ensure reliability.
-There were no tantalum capacitors, with sufficient voltage rating, found to meet this requirement.
-When the operating temperature is below 0 °C, the ESR of aluminum electrolytic capacitors increases.
-For these applications Os-Con, polymer-tantalum, and polymertantalum types should be considered.
+Only a few tantalum capacitors have sufficient voltage rating to meet this requirement.
+At temperatures below 0 °C, the ESR of aluminum electrolytic capacitors increases.
+For these applications Os-Con, polymer-tantalum, and polymer-aluminum types should be considered.